CC-VPSTO: Chance-Constrained Via-Point-Based Stochastic Trajectory Optimisation for Online Robot Motion Planning under Uncertainty: Stochastic Trajectory Optimisation with Chance Constraints

+VP-STO uses the Covariance Matrix Adaptation Evolution Strategy (CMA-ES) \citep{Hansen2016} to find the optimal set of via-points that map to a trajectory that minimises the given objective function.
+CMA-ES iteratively updates the mean and covariance of a Gaussian distribution that represents the search space of the optimisation problem, \ie the set of via-points.
+In each iteration $j$, the algorithm samples candidate solutions from this distribution, \ie $\mathcal{N}\left({}^j\bm{\mu}_{\mathrm{via}}, {}^j\bm{\Sigma}_{\mathrm{via}}\right)$, evaluates them on the given objective function, and updates the distribution based on the evaluation results.
+The algorithm converges to the optimal solution in a few iterations, making it suitable for real-time applications.

-\section{Chance-Constrained VP-STO}
+\subsection{Chance-Constrained VP-STO}

-Building upon our previous trajectory optimisation framework \emph{VP-STO} \cite{jankowski2022vp}, we introduce \emph{chance-constrained VP-STO (CC-VPSTO)} for finding robot trajectories that minimise a given task-related objective \emph{while satisfying a given chance constraint}.
-Hence, for the remainder of the paper, the decision variable $\xb$ for the problem presented in Eq.~\eqref{eq:cc_opt_basic} is a set of via-points $\qb_{\mathrm{via}}=(q_{\mathrm{via},1},\ldots,q_{\mathrm{via},m})$, \ie $\xb=\qb_{\mathrm{via}}$.
-Based on these via-points, we efficiently synthesise continuous trajectories $\bm{\xi} = \left\{\qb_{0:T}, \dot{\qb}_{0:T}, \ddot{\qb}_{0:T}, T\right\}$.\footnote{For more information on how we generate the continuous trajectories from via-points, we refer the reader to Sec. \ref{sec:obf} in the Appendix and to \cite{jankowski2022vp, Jankowski2022}.}
+VP-STO has been shown to be effective in generating robot trajectories in real-time for dynamic environments, outperforming state-of-the-art sampling-based MPC methods~\citep{bhardwaj2022storm}.
+Yet, in its original form, VP-STO does not consider uncertainty, but instead assumes a deterministic environment.
+In this work, we extend the VP-STO framework to consider uncertainty in the environment, \ie we introduce the \emph{chance-constrained VP-STO (CC-VPSTO)} framework.

-We use the particle-based approximation in Eq.~\eqref{eq:approx}, and we enforce the associated constraint $k\leq\kthres$ through a penalty-based approach, \ie we include the constraint $k\leq\kthres$ in the objective function as a penalty term.
+CC-VPSTO solves the optimisation problem in~\eqref{eq:cc_opt_surrogate} using the surrogate constraint in Eq.~\eqref{eq:surrogate}.
+We enforce the constraint through a penalty-based approach, \ie we include the constraint $k\leq\kthres$ in the objective function as a penalty term.
 This can be seen as a discontinuous barrier function that adds a very high penalty term $J_{\mathrm{pen}}$ to the objective function if the constraint is violated, \ie when the observed number of constraint violations $k>k_{\mathrm{thresh}}$.
 The closed-form formulation of this penalty term is as follows: